oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 :Index fields: moldable_job_id

 A job can be described with several instances.
 Thus OAR scheduler can choose one of them.
-For example it can calculate which instance will finish the first.
+For example it can calculate which instance will finish first.
 So this table stores all instances for all jobs.

 *job_resource_groups*